 certain five-, seven-, and ten-year ARM plans (shown in the table below).

 |These ARM plans should be structured in the same way that they are for other mortgages, except that the mortgage may not be assumable at any time over its full term.
 Only the ARM plans listed above are eligible, due to the MBS disclosure impact resulting from the non-assumable nature of these ARMs.|

 The following are not eligible as Texas Section 50(a)(6) loans:

 ARM plans not listed in the Eligible ARM Plans table above, and

 loans with temporary interest rate buydowns.

 A Texas Section 50(a)(6) loan must be secured by a single-unit principal residence constituting the borrower’s homestead under Texas law.
 Loans secured by two- to four-unit properties, investment properties, or second homes are not eligible.
 The security property may be

 a unit in a condo project, or

 a manufactured home.
 (A manufactured home is eligible only if it is classified as real property under Texas law, and satisfies all special Fannie Mae eligibility criteria for manufactured homes.)

-The borrower’s property may not exceed the applicable acreage limit as determined by Texas law when the Texas Section 50(a)(6) mortgage is originated.
+The borrower’s homestead property may not exceed the applicable acreage limit as determined by Texas law when the Texas Section 50(a)(6) loan is originated.